How Universal Kids Resort Supports Autism and Sensory Needs

 A Certified Autism Center, or CAC, is a designation awarded by the International Board of Credentialing and Continuing Education Standards to organizations that meet specific staff training and accessibility standards.
 The program covers theme parks, hotels, and other guest-facing destinations.

-To earn certification, at least 80% of its guest-facing staff must complete autism awareness training, including training tailored to their specific role and industry.
+To earn certification, an organization must train at least 80 percent of its guest-facing staff in autism awareness.
+That training is tailored to each person’s role and industry.
 For travel organizations like theme parks, this includes learning what autism is, and what it isn’t, along with a better understanding of how affected individuals may experience the world around them.
 Staff are also trained in more effective communication strategies and become more aware of common sensitivities and challenges guests may face in a theme park environment.

 In addition to staff training, IBCCES experts complete an on-site review and produce a comprehensive report.
 That report typically includes sensory guides for each attraction.
 Sensory guides rate noise levels, lighting effects, motion intensity, and overall stimulation so families can plan their day around what each child can handle.